 - Times: 8:30 a.m. to 3:30 p.m. daily

 - Graduate Credit Cost: Additional $1,000.00 for 2 hours of graduate credit (Paid separately to SMU)

 - Housing: No on-campus housing is available for this workshop.
 For a listing of local Dallas hotels near the SMU campus and out-of-state discounts, go to https://www.smu.edu/Admission/Visit/WhereToStay

-Steven Robbins is a K-5 elementary music teacher in New Braunfels, Tx.
-He has taught general music, violin, classical guitar and choir at the elementary level.
-He did his undergraduate degree at Texas Lutheran University in Seguin, Tx.
-In addition to being a music teacher, Steven is a licensed massage therapist that specializes in somatic bodywork.
+Steven Robbins is a K-5 elementary music teacher in New Braunfels, TX.
+He has taught general music, violin, classical guitar, and choir at the elementary level.
+He did his undergraduate degree at Texas Lutheran University in Seguin, TX.
+In addition to being a music teacher, Steven is a licensed massage therapist who specializes in somatic bodywork.
 He has utilized Eurhythmics in a therapeutic environment with both adults and children.
-Steven frequently teaches workshops on incorporating Dalcroze Eurhythmics in the elementary general music classroom to school districts and universities around the nation.
+Steven frequently teaches workshops on incorporating Dalcroze Eurhythmics into the elementary general music classroom to school districts and universities around the nation.
 His students are featured in the Music is Elementary publication entitled “Meaningful Movement: A Music Teacher’s Guide to Dalcroze Eurhythmics” by Dr. Marla Butke and Dr. David Frego.